New iPad mini (2021) release date, price, specs and news

 Design and display

-There's a Touch ID fingerprint sensor inside the top button of the device, a feature we first saw Apple use on the iPad Air 4.
+There's a Touch ID fingerprint sensor in the top button of the device, a feature we first saw Apple use on the iPad Air 4.
+This replaces the outdated home button on the front, which the last iPad Mini had.

 The tablet uses a USB-C port, not Lightning like older iPad Minis, which shows that Apple is finally emerging from the Stone Age (as USB-C is the industry standard).
 This should ensure faster powering and data transfers.